Black metal: Blackened crust

-Red and anarchist black metal

-Red and anarchist black metal, also known as RABM, is a subgenre that melds black metal with anarchist crust punk, promoting ideologies such as anarchism, environmentalism, or Marxism.
-RABM was launched by supporters of these and related movements in response to National socialist black metal.
-Artists labelled RABM include Iskra, Panopticon, Skagos, Storm of Sedition, Not A Cost, and Black Kronstadt.

 Blackened death-doom

 Blackened death-doom is a genre that combines the slow tempos and monolithic drumming of doom metal, the complex and loud riffage of death metal and the shrieking vocals of black metal.
 Examples of blackened death-doom bands include Morast, Faustcoven, The Ruins of Beverast, Bölzer, Necros Christos, Harvest Gulgaltha, Dragged into Sunlight, Hands of Thieves, and Soulburn.
+Kim Kelly, journalist from Vice, has called Faustcoven as "one of the finest bands to ever successfully meld black, death, and doom metal into a cohesive, legible whole."

 Blackened death metal

 Blackened death metal is commonly death metal that incorporates musical, lyrical or ideological elements of black metal, such as an increased use of tremolo picking, anti-Christian or Satanic lyrical themes and chord progressions similar to those used in black metal.
 Blackened death metal bands are also more likely to wear corpse paint and suits of armour, than bands from other styles of death metal.
 Lower range guitar tunings, death growls and abrupt tempo changes are common in the genre.
 Examples of blackened death metal bands are Belphegor, Behemoth, Akercocke, and Sacramentum.